mullvad/mullvadvpn-app/README.md

 ## Building the app

-See [this](BuildInstructions.md) for instructions on how to build the app on desktop platforms.
+See the [build instructions](BuildInstructions.md) for help building the app on desktop platforms.

-For instructions specific to the Android app, see [here](./android/README.md).
+For building the Android app, see the [instructions](./android/BuildInstructions.md) for Android.

+For building the iOS app, see the [instructions](./ios/BuildInstructions.md) for iOS.

 ## Releasing the app